nikandeveloper/4d-render/README.md

 # 4d-render
-A 4D render with its own file format '.dots' reading four dimensional data in a specific format then projecting it into 3D cordinates and then projecting those to 2D points and rendering these at last. along with 4D rotation
+A 4D render with its own file format '.dots' reading four dimensional data in a specific format then projecting it into 3D coordinates and then projecting those to 2D points and rendering these at last. along with 4D rotation

 ## Features